dcSpark/sovereign-sdk/crates/adapters/ligero/guest/rust-guest/README.md

 ## Why Rust?

 Writing guest programs in Rust instead of C++ allows us to:
-- ✅ Use `qp-poseidon-core` directly for Poseidon2 hashing
+- ✅ Use Ligetron SDK for Poseidon2 hashing (consistent with the circuit)
 - ✅ Share types between the module and guest program
 - ✅ Leverage Rust's memory safety and type system
 - ✅ Access the full Rust crypto ecosystem